 There’s occasional sentiment that sweeps through the Springers.
 We have our moments when we say how fab it will be to be back together, in our pretty Victorian print-works studio, with all the usual camaraderie and idea bouncing that involves (not to mention the regular food runs …).
 I send cards and gifts to people once in a while, and our WhatsApp chats have moved seamlessly into friendly chitchat over the weekend, jokes shared in the evenings.

 As a company that has a firm belief in going to see our clients, we’ve always travelled a lot and been acutely conscious of its negative environmental effect.
-One thing that will come out of this, I’m sure, is more frequent face to face chats, but often using Zoom, Teams and others, which everyone has become used to.
+One thing that will come out of this, I’m sure, is more frequent face-to-face chats, but often using Zoom, Teams and others, which everyone has become used to.
 Most of the nuances are still clear – though we only found out at our third meeting with a new client that he’s 6’9, undoubtedly be the first thing we’d notice in real life!
 It’s exciting that we can engage more closely, more regularly, without using trains and cars.

 So in summary – we’re strong, we’re focused, we’re working.
 If you work with us, you can rest assured that, whilst it’s of course not business as usual, good things are definitely happening!
 And if we don’t yet work together – let’s.
+You can get in touch with us here.